 In July of 2017, I wrote a post reflecting on how we might personalise learning for our kids more effectively.
 I concluded that although we are personalising quite well, more disruption was needed.
 It seemed like a dream back then to have a class which was not based on a subject but focussed on projects imagined by each learner.
 That vision has now become a reality for our new year 11 Project-based Pod.

-The Project-based Pod is a class that uses Project-based learning, Agile methods and Design Thinking.
+The Project-based Pod is a class that uses Project-based learning and Design Thinking.
+Our teaching is also informed by Hase and Kenyon’s writing on Heutagogy/self-determined learning.
 This class will provide flexibility for learners to personalise their learning by choosing what they would like to learn about.
 They will choose Achievement Standards to complete, that are linked to their projects.